sarick-story/story-llm-influence-experiment/README.md

 ## Customization

+You can customize the analysis by:

-- Modify `prompts.json` to analyze different queries
+- Modifying `prompts.json` to analyze different queries
-- Adjust the number of training examples in `train.py`
+- Adjusting configuration variables in `run_all_analysis.sh`
-- Try different factor strategies (`ekfac`, `kfac`, or `diagfisher`)
+- Trying different factor strategies (`ekfac`, `kfac`, or `diagfisher`)
-- Experiment with different rank values for the query gradient approximation
+- Experimenting with different rank values for the query gradient approximation

 ## Requirements